 In a highly regulated environment like the clinical laboratory, it’s easy to assume that we’ve got things covered when it comes to standardization.
 The regulations, requirements, and standards that we follow sort of spell things out for us.
 That doesn’t mean that there isn’t room for standardization within one’s individual lab.
 At the outset, this may sound like “made-up” work when there is already not enough time in the day.
-However, standardization actually has its benefits in the day to day, and that upfront time investment will payoff great dividends in the long run.
+However, standardization actually has its benefits in the day-to-day, and that upfront time investment will pay off great dividends in the long run.
 Workplace standardization can streamline processes, improve quality, and increase efficiency.
 Here are a few areas where some fine-tuning can make a big impact.

-Training Program A training progam is an important, yet sometimes overlooked area when it comes to standardization.
+Training Program A training program is an important, yet sometimes overlooked area when it comes to standardization.
 Many labs are working short-staffed and train people “on the fly”.
 We are so thrilled to get an extra body in the lab, that we just want to get them trained and on their own as quickly as possible.
 But it can be detrimental in the long run, and certainly unfair to the new employee, to slap together a training program that is lacking.
 There are some ways to simplify the process and provide efficient, complete training.

 Training processes on each bench should be similar, even if the benches themselves are quite different.
 The trainer should be consistent throughout the duration of training.
 Of course, this may be difficult to schedule, but it serves to provide consistency and uniformity.

 The training checklists should resemble one another in format and in content.
 Use a template so that each bench training sheet is identical from the get-go.
 Start with the basics such as temperatures, maintenance, and quality control.
 Then break it down into specific bench responsibilities.